u-siri-ous/KYC/README.md

 A game card grader and classifier for the AI Lab - CV & NLP final.

 Branch organization:
-- master: code
+- master: code, models
-- docs: not code, pdfs, papers
+- docs: not code, pdfs, papers and project report

 By:
 - Christian Bianchi &rarr; [Fascetta](https://github.com/Fascetta)